gmgreer/basic-dropdown-and-carousel/readme.md

-project is a template for future reference based on tutorials from the web dev simplified website.
+project is a template for future reference based on tutorials from the web dev simplified youtube channel.